SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 The results of this compute can be used by different commands in different ways.
 For example, the values can be output by the dump grid command.

-This is an approximate mean free path for a multi-species mixture, suitable for estimating optimal grid cell sizes as explained above.
-It is a simplied version of formulas 4.76 and 4.77 from the same reference.
+These are the exact mean free path and mean collision time for a multi-species mixture, suitable for estimating optimal grid cell sizes and timestep as explained above.

 In the formula above, n is the number density and T is the thermal temperature of particles in a grid cell.
 This compute does not calculate these quantities itself; instead it uses another compute or fix to perform the calculation.
 This is done by specifying the nrho and temp arguments like this: